presnick/ProgramsInformationPeople/_sources/Pyglet/Pyglet.rst

 As a note, Pyglet is not considered the best Python game library as of November 2015, as it hasn't been maintained consistently in recent years.
 PyGame (http://www.pygame.org/hifi.html) probably holds that distinction for now (though these things change quickly).

-However, Pyglet is simpler, more "Pythonic", and doesn't depend on anything.
-That makes it a better learning tool, and if you can understand Pyglet you can understand virtually any visual application library.
+However, Pyglet is simpler, more "Pythonic", and doesn't depend on any other modules.
+That makes it a better learning tool.
+If you can understand Pyglet, you will be well positioned to understand other graphics and visual application modules.

 The official Pyglet documentation is located here: https://bitbucket.org/pyglet/pyglet/wiki/Documentation

 The Pyglet docs will go into much more detail about concepts that are only briefly discussed in this chapter.
+Be warned, however, that they are sometimes incomplete.

 Installation
 ------------

-Pyglet is an official Python package, meaning that it can be installed by simply running the following in the terminal:
+Pyglet is an official Python package, meaning that it can be installed by simply running the following **in the terminal**:

 .. code::